alexhunsley/swift-topics/README.md

 let settingsEvent = SettingsEvent(mirroring: settingsAction)
 ```

 This `mirroring` init is automatically provided for all applicable contexts.
-No laborious switch, and no ballooning NxN possible code possibilities for N contexts.
+No laborious switch, and no ballooning Nx(N-1)x2 possible code possibilities for N contexts.

 What if you don't *want* this automatic conversion across between all possible contexts for some topics?
 That's something we can do too.
 More on this later.